FreakingMind/Mathematical-statistics-/README.md

-# Mathematical-statistics-
-Mathematical statistics course home task
+Here you can find files used to solve Mathematical statistics course hometask